 - Safrai, S. et al. (1974), The Jewish People in the First Century (Brill: Boston), vols.
 1-2. ↩

-- Besides a historically meaningless martyrdom rumour put forward in the 5th century and falsely attributed to Papias of Hierapolis, early sources attest to John the Apostle dying of natural causes. ↩
+- Besides a historically meaningless martyrdom rumour put forward in the 5th century and then falsely attributed to Papias of Hierapolis, earlier sources attest to John the Apostle dying of natural causes. ↩

 - Josephus, The Wars of the Jews, VI.9.3.
 (Link) ↩

 - Tacitus, Histories, V.13.
 (Link) ↩